kinecosystem/kin-website-docs/docs/quick-start/hi-kin-node.md

 The transaction succeeded with the hash  251fa6e5835d49c6bfddb904cded853285177a96a1d625fd368d87a75b2c01c2
 ```

-Not all transactions executed on the blockchain will be charged fee.
+Not all transactions executed on the blockchain will be charged a fee.
 To learn more about transaction fees and whitelisting, see [Whitelist](../documentation/node-sdk#transferring-kin-to-another-account-using-whitelist-service).
-In whitelisting transaction we will sign the transaction builder with Whitelisted account.
+If an account is whitelisted, it signs the transaction builder and its transactions are processed by the blockchain free of charge.

 ## Conclusions
 This was a very short introduction to the Kin SDK for node.
 This SDK is meant to run on a server and be between your client apps and the Kin Blockchain.